yugabyte/ybm-cli/docs/ybm.md

 ## ybm

-ybm - Effortlessly manage your DB infrastructure on YugabyteDB Managed (DBaaS) from command line!
+ybm - Effortlessly manage your DB infrastructure on YugabyteDB Aeon (DBaaS) from command line!

 ### Synopsis

-ybm - Effortlessly manage your DB infrastructure on YugabyteDB Managed (DBaaS) from command line!
+ybm - Effortlessly manage your DB infrastructure on YugabyteDB Aeon (DBaaS) from command line!

 ```
 ybm [flags]